mkdecisiondev/devdocs/tools/npm.md

 # npm

-npm is the default package manager for Node.js.
+:poop: npm is the default package manager for Node.js.
 It is not well designed and should only be used a single time, to install [pnpm](https://pnpm.js.org/):
 ```
 npm install --global pnpm
 ```